lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 Step 2.
 Visualize the object's orbit
 ====================================

 2.1.
-At upper left, click "RSP TAP Search" to return to the main search page, and then "Edit ADQL".
+Click on "DP0.3 Catalogs" tab at the top to return to the main search page, and then "Edit ADQL".
 Submit the following query, using the ``ssObjectId`` as below (or one of your choosing).
 This query returns the heliocentric (sun-centered) and topocentric (Earth-centered) 3D distances of the object at the time of every simulated LSST observation from the ``SSSource`` table.